Guichaguri/jatg/README.md

 }
 ```

 The template can have variables, and they can be transformed through functions.
-Read more about them in the [variables section](#variables).
+Read more about them in the [variables reference](#variables).

 ### Run it